 The SNES was a great era for gaming – sure, a lot of garbage was put onto the system, but it’s where a lot of us started our gaming journey.
-These days, we love replaying the games we grew up with, games which were simple yet challenging, something a lot of modern retro-style games over-complicate when they try to replicate.
+These days, we love replaying the games we grew up with, games that were simple yet challenging, something a lot of modern retro-style games over-complicate when they try to replicate.
 Well, that’s about to change as the game I’m taking a look at today is the pixel-art puzzle-platformer, Wunderling, on the Nintendo Switch – both developed and published by Retroid Interactive.

 The developers are one of Sweden’s biggest video game porting studios, often doing the development work but partnering with publishers to get their games out there – like Thunderful.
 However, they’ve opted to self-publish Wunderling this time around on both the PC and the Switch, which makes this particular release more special as it’s their own creation.
 As far as I’m aware, the last original game the developers created was PictoParty, a title for the Wii U – although they have been active since then, most recently via porting the brilliant Lonely Mountains from Megagon Industries, to consoles.

 Wunderling has an interesting story, you initially play as Carrot Man in his venture to protect the Vegetable Kingdom by saving Princess Pea.
 However, your role of Carrot Man as the protagonist is short-lived and usurped by a villain, the Wunderling.
 You see, Carrot Man was a constant thorn in a witch named Kohlrabi’s side, thwarting every one of her evil plans.
 As such, she decided it was her time to foil Carrot Man once and for all.
-Using her magical powers, she took the low-level goons that Carrot Man was so fond of stomping, the Wunderlings, and granted one of them new abilities in order to seek her Vengeance.
+Using her magical powers, she took the low-level goons that Carrot Man was so fond of stomping, the Wunderlings, and granted one of the new abilities in order to seek her Vengeance.

 The game has an interesting concept which you don’t see too often – after the initial opening chapter, the roles are flipped and the enemy, the Wunderling, becomes the protagonist and the hero, Carrot Man, becomes the antagonist.
 So, the purpose of the game is no longer to save Princess Pea, it’s to track down and stop the ‘hero’ at all costs on his quest to save the princess.
 But don’t worry, you’re not in this alone, Kohlrabi continues to closely monitor and follow you around on your adventure via her ‘Kohlrabi News’ updates.